CemDemirkartal/How-to-Install-Free-Extensions-for-EasyPHP-Devserver/README.md

-# Install Free Extensions for EasyPHP Devserver v16
+# How to Install Free Extensions for EasyPHP Devserver v16

 These updates created without EasyPHP Warehouse.